subho2810/urService-web/README.md

 The website still in progress
 Technology required for the working of this website on local Host
-# Node js has to be installed
+* Node js has to be installed
-# Xammp control panel has to be installed for the connection
-With apache and sql
+* Xammp control panel has to be installed for the connection with apache and sql
-# should locally create a database in phpmyadmin
+* should locally create a database in phpmyadmin
-# basic routing technique has to be known along with javascripty html and css
+* basic routing technique has to be known along with javascripty html and css
-# code editor used here is Visual studio code
+* code editor used here is Visual studio code